CarlosEspinosaV/Data_Science_Portfolio/VideoGame_Sales_by_Region/README.md

 ## Credits

-These data were obtained from the XX course taught by YY on the Udemy platform.
+These data were obtained from the 'Curso Power BI – Análisis de Datos y Business Intelligence' course taught by Javier Gomez and datdata – Cursos on the Udemy platform.